DeonJeff/read-me-generator-2-/README.md

 # Description:
-this is my readme generator
+this is a readme generator

 # Installation
-node
+nodejs

 # Usage
-to generaate a readme
+its used to make a readme

 # License:
 For more info about the License